 Summer 2019, I embarked on a quest for enlightenment across Denmark with my wife and young daughter.
 Scan|Design Foundation awarded me a fellowship to independently study Danish play design through University of Washington's Study Abroad department.
 Along the way I encountered remarkable people with fascinating ideas.

-The experience fundamentally changed my perception of play, work, education, and the human experience; as a result I intend to pursue play design as democracy in my own country and around the world.
-Feel free to read my account of this remarkable encounter in the pages below.
+The experience fundamentally changed my perception of play, work, education, and the human experience.
+As a result I intend to pursue democratic play design in my own country and around the world.
+Feel free to read my account of this remarkable encounter below or download it here.

 The faculty, staff, and students at Design School Kolding; the team at Aarhus University's Interacting Minds Centre; the past and present members of LEGO's Idea Studio and LEGO House; professionals at KOMPAN Play Institute and LEDON Playground Design; faculty, staff, and students at Nørgaards Højskole, Bornehuset Jægersgådegarde, Gudenåbalens Fribornehave, and Ste.
 Knud's Bornehave; Alternativet parliamentary party; the hundreds of Danish citizens who graciously overlooked my tragic mispronunciation of your language; and to those State-side who made my adventure possible, thank you all.

 I've doubtless failed to adequately cram your contribution into this 4000-word essay, but I hope to write more in the future and do greater justice to your influence on my life and work.